linuxaustralia/constitution_and_policies/event-checklist.md

 8. Ensure Post Event Report is written and distributed

 ##Checklist for Event Teams

 * [ ] Get your event team together and ensure you have a balanced mix of skills
 * [ ] Read through the [event subcommittee policy](subcommittee_policy_v2.md)
 * [ ] Ensure all members of your team are [members of Linux Australia](https://www.linux.org.au/membership)
-* [ ] Raise a motion to form a new subcommittee by [emailing the Council](mailto:council@linux.org.au).
-A draft motion is provided below.
+* [ ] Request a new subcommittee be created by [emailing the Council](mailto:council@linux.org.au).
+An example of what should be included in the request is given below.
-* [ ] Understand expectations from Linux Australia regarding the percentage of event profits that are expected to be returned to Linux Australia
+* [ ] Understand expectations from Linux Australia that the event is expected to make a profit of $AUD 11 per attendee, or as negotiated, and that all profits from the event are returned to Linux Australia to be re-invested in the region's Linux and open source community.
 * [ ] Provide the full names of the subcommittee members who will be responsible for financials for the subcommittee so that Linux Australia can ensure that these details are provided to Westpac correctly

+Once your Subcommittee is formed, then;

 * [ ] Undertake a walkthrough of Westpac and Xero for financial administration
 * [ ] Provide an event budget for review to Council
 * [ ] Ensure financial transactions are recorded diligently in Westpac and Xero, and that the two systems are reconciled promptly